 In this Appendix, we describe the \NGDEEP\ spectral traces and wavelength calibration of the dispersion of the NIRISS R and C grisms when using the F115W, F150W, and F200W filters.
 We also show the accuracy of the trace geometry, and wavelength calibration we derived.
 This work follows the methodology used in the past to calibrate the Hubble Space Telescope Advanced Camera for Surveys (ACS), and the Wide Field Camera 3 (WFC3).
 Those previous efforts were documented in the form of Instrument Science Reports (ISRs, e.g. \cite{Pirzkal16,Pirzkal17c}).
-In this work, we processed all uncalibrated JWST data using the STScI Pipeline Stage 1 and Stage 2, to produce {\em RATE} files (in units of DN/s) that were bias and dark subtracted, on-the-ramp fitted, flat-fielded using the appropriate imaging filter, and with a fully populated world coordinate system.
+In this work, we processed all uncalibrated JWST data using the STScI Pipeline Stage 1 and Stage 2, to produce {\em RATE} files (in units of DN/s) that were: bias and dark subtracted; on-the-ramp fitted; flat-fielded using the appropriate imaging filter; and fully populated with a world coordinate system.
 The pipeline Stage 2 was also used to produced {\em CAL} imaging files which were combined into deep cosmic ray free mosaics using Stage 3 of the STScI JWST pipeline.
-Note that some of the calibrators saturated in these exposures making it impossible to measure their positions accurately (i.e. $<0.1$\ pixel accuracy).
-We instead measured the accurate positions of other non saturated stars in the fields, matched those to the expected positions derived using the GAIA DR3 catalog to finally compute an affine transformation between the GAIA DR3 and each of our mosaic reference frames.
-The position of the saturated calibrator were then simply computed by applying our derived affine transformation to the GAIA DR3 coordinates of these sources.
-We found that this approach worked well and provided better than 0.1 pixel accuracy.
+It should be noted that some of the calibrators wer saturated in these exposures, making it impossible to measure their positions accurately (i.e. $<0.1$\ pixel accuracy).
+Instead, we measured the accurate positions of other non saturated stars in the fields, matched those to the expected positions derived using the GAIA DR3 catalog, and computed an affine transformation between the GAIA DR3 and each of our mosaic reference frames.
+The position of the saturated calibrator were then computed by applying the derived affine transformation to the GAIA DR3 coordinates of these sources.
+This approach worked well and provided better than 0.1 pixel accuracy.